athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Bard.md

 ### **Heightening Spells**

 When you get spell slots of 2nd rank and higher, you can fill those slots with stronger versions of lower-rank spells.
-This increases the spell’s rank, heightening it to match the spell slot.
+This increases the spell's rank, heightening it to match the spell slot.
 You must have a spell in your spell repertoire at the rank you want to cast in order to heighten it to that rank.
 Many spells have specific improvements when they are heightened to certain ranks.
 The signature spells class feature lets you heighten certain spells freely.

 ### **Cantrips**

 Some of your spells are cantrips.
-A cantrip is a special type of spell that doesn’t use spell slots.
+A cantrip is a special type of spell that doesn't use spell slots.
 You can cast a cantrip at will, any number of times per day.
 A cantrip is automatically heightened to half your level rounded up—this is usually equal to the highest rank of bard spell slot you have.
 For example, as a 1st-level bard, your cantrips are 1st-rank spells, and as a 5th-level bard, your cantrips are 3rd-rank spells